-In September 2023, the Compensation and Human Capital Committee reviewed the peer group with the assistance of its independent compensation consultant.
-The Committee removed four existing peers (ADT, Diebold, Roper Technologies, and Vivint Smart Home) and added seven new companies, in each case, to better position the Company near the median for revenue and market capitalization and create a more robust peer group for compensation comparisons.
+In September 2023, the Compensation and Human Capital Committee reviewed the Compensation Benchmarking Peer Group with the assistance of its independent compensation consultant.
+The Committee removed four then-existing peers (ADT, Diebold, Roper Technologies and Vivint Smart Home) and added seven new companies, in each case, to better position the Company near the median for revenue and market capitalization and create a more robust peer group for compensation comparisons.
 This peer group is outlined below.